 To know a good bounce rate for your particular site, your best point of comparison will be other brands within your sector.
 As explained above, looking at average bounce rates for all websites could easily provide you with very misleading information.

-How do I increase engagement metrics on my page?
+How do I increase website engagement metrics on my page?

-To build stronger engagement markers within your website, you need to find ways to keep people on the page and generate interest in what you have to say.
-This will help encourage more people to enter your sales funnel, lower your bounce rate, and build engagement across the site, which will in turn boost SEO.
+To build stronger website engagement, you need to find ways to keep people on the page and generate interest in what you have to say.
+This will help encourage more people to enter your sales funnel, lower your bounce rate, and build website engagement across the site, which will in turn boost SEO.

-Most of all, decide how the page and content fits into the sit and what the next step should be and make a clear call to action to the visitors in the top, middle, and bottom of the page.
+Most of all, decide how the page and content fits into the site and what the next step should be and make a clear call-to-action to the visitors in the top, middle, and bottom of the page.

+7. Provide a personalized experience on your site.
 If your site has the capability to track return visitors, take advantage of this ability to provide users with a more personalized experience.
-Remember visitors when they come and suggest to them content that they might find interesting based on passed material they downloaded or read.
-Let them know that you remember them and their pain points and that you have a vested interest in helping them.
+Remember visitors when they come and suggest content to them that they might find interesting based on passed material they downloaded or read.
+Let them know you remember them and their pain points and that you've vested an interest in helping them.